Lauren Manning is a food and agriculture lawyer farmer.

 During the LL.M.
 Program, Lauren Manning helped to create Envisioning Zero Hunger, an interactive research website focused on global hunger issues, and she was part of the team that presented it during the 2016 United Nations World Food Program.
 Lauren was selected as the 2016 recipient of the Human Rights Essay Award from the Academy of Human Rights and Humanitarian Law at American University, Washington School of Law for her paper on food security in the context of extractive mining in Greenland.

-Lauren teaches the three substantive LL.M. courses: Farmed Animal Welfare, Farm Succession Planning, and Agricultural Cooperatives and Local Food Systems.
-She also works with LL.M. candidates on their writing requirement, teaching Advanced Legal Research and Writing.
+Lauren teaches the substantive LL.M. courses including Farmed Animal Welfare and works with LL.M. candidates on their writing requirement, teaching Advanced Legal Research and Writing.
 In addition, Lauren teaches in the J.D.
 Program (Drafting Civil Pre-Trial Documents) and in the Bumpers College of Agriculture (Agricultural Law Survey and Food Safety Law).

 Lauren has also worked as an investment associate with AgFunder, a global venture capital firm dedicated to investing in food and agriculture innovation.
 She also worked with them as journalist covering the intersection of food, agriculture, investment, and innovation.
 She has also written for Grocery Dive, Restaurant Dive, Food Dive, and served as the content director for the Sacred Cow documentary and book project.